unora-project/unora-project.github.io/docs/quests/circles/side/lucky_charms_2025.md

     Piet Sewer, Eingren Manor and Mount Giragan can be risky for low level players.

+All of these charms can be randomly found on the following maps:

 - Pot of Gold: **Eastern Woodlands**
 - Rainbow: **Mount Giragan 1/2**
 - Horseshoe: **Nobis**